By Ashley Baxter and Hey Monty!

-Most of us tend to think about fuel-guzzling tankers as the biggest producers of greenhouse gasses but not many of us know that the decay of organic waste in landfill is a massive problem.
+Most of us tend to think about fuel-guzzling tankers as the biggest producers of greenhouse gasses but not many of us know that the decay of organic waste in landfills is a massive problem.
 This decay contributes to approximately 2-3% of total global emissions!

-Along with leaching into nearby waterways, attracting disease vectors and emitting air pollution, organic waste has turned landfills into one of humanity’s most pressing issues.
+Along with leaching into nearby waterways, attracting disease vectors, and emitting air pollution, organic waste has turned landfills into one of humanity’s most pressing issues.

 Global food insecurity is another massive problem, with acute soil degradation and artificial fertilizer shortages.
 This is affecting people and ecosystems around the world.

 So, how is compost – the simple art of recycling organic waste into a natural fertilizer – a solution to all of these problems?

 Compost is the controlled processing of organic waste into a high-quality organic fertilizer and soil enricher, utilizing microbial decomposition.
 This process does a whole lot of amazing things, including:

 - Reducing methane emissions

 - Preventing the leaching of toxic fluids and water pollution of landfills

 - Restores important micronutrients, improves moisture retention and increases crop production